nicolosponziello/sorting-visualizer-py/README.md

 ### Algorithms implemented:
 - Insertion Sort
 - Merge Sort
+- Bubble Sort
+- Quick Sort
-- more to come
+- More to come

 ### TODO:
-- fix the alignment of the gui widgets (just a prototype for now)
+[x] fix the alignment of the gui widgets (for now)
-- add more algorithms
+[] add more algorithms
-- add tests for algorithms
+[] add tests for algorithms